 Simple, easy and surprisingly tasty.
 Best part that you can keep them preserved for long if you wish.
 Why not give a hamper of these Aata Ladoo to your guests this Diwali?

 A fried crispy pastry stuffed with sweet filling made from khoya, powdered sugar, dry fruits and desiccated coconut.

 It is a popular Mumbai street-food, though hails from North India mainly Delhi.
 So popular it is that you can find it easily on any eatery.
 Papdi chaat comprises of crispy flat deep fried puris (crisply fried dough wafers) made from ‘all purpose flour’ or maida served with chilled sweetened yogurt, boiled potatoes and chickpeas/sprouts, ‘date & tamarind chutney’, ‘mint coriander chutney’, and sev topped with some dry spices.

 A sweet and salty lemony drink which differs from normal lemonade.
 It has got many health benefits as its a rich source of vitamin C thereby helps you feel refreshing, re-energised and also helps in digestion.
-Oh well, very handy after eating during holi 🙂
+Oh well, very handy after eating, during Diwali 🙂 to digest everything.

-A great starter to serve to your guests this Holi.
+A great starter to serve to your guests this Diwali.
 Equally loved by Kids and adults.